 - getting him to wear shoes, long sleeves and pants when he’s outside (light-coloured clothing is less attractive to bees and wasps), and gloves if he’s gardening

 - being aware of areas where insects are very active – for example, near beehives or around swimming pools

 - not leaving canned drinks uncovered when you’re outside because wasps and bees can crawl inside.

 Chemical allergies and intolerances

-Chemicals in common items like metal jewellery, clothing dye, adhesive dressings and glues can cause allergic reactions of the skin called contact dermatitis.
+Chemicals in common items like metal jewellery, clothing dye, adhesive dressings and glues can cause allergic reactions of the skin.
+This is called contact dermatitis.
 Your child might also react to creams, ointments or sunscreen used on her skin.
 These reactions are usually not life-threatening.

 If your family has a history of sensitive skin, you could try using hypoallergenic products on your child’s skin.
-Trying any creams on a small area of skin first is also a good idea.
+Trying products on a small area of skin first is a good idea.

 Keep your house as ‘smell free’ as possible by minimising the use of perfumed cleaning products or air fresheners.
 These can irritate your child’s skin and nose.